rjbultitude/theconditionalorchestra/README.md

 Could use chordOffset to pitch up/down
 Could use current scale and add upper/lower octaves

-When longnote is high we should play at lower octave - needs testing

----

-Test the master filter against the pad and longNote sounds, particularly with lower frequencies

-Consider using a state manager to update the humid arpeggio and display (chords)
+Consider using a state manager and one master sound object

 Create 'Add to home screen' button